ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

 ## How can I download data?

-The Meteorological Service of Canada has set up a data wire for announcing file availability on the Datamart.
+The Meteorological Service of Canada has set up a data wire for announcing file availability on the MSC Datamart.
 This data wire uses the 'Advanced Message Queuing Protocol' (AMQP), an open protocol with free libraries in numerous programming languages.
 This enables the user not only to be notified of available products as they're published, but also to receive them automatically if he so chooses.
 The service may be configured by the user to apply to a specific set of files (weather warnings, observations, model data, etc.) and thus may concern only those products of interest to the user.